lauraesams/BIOS26211_FinalProject/rate_based/README.md

 */Evaluation*

 ## Requirements
-- Matlab or Octave
+- Matlab or Octave.
-- The Matlab interface to liblinear or libsvm
+- The Matlab interface to liblinear or libsvm.
 - The recorded network responses.
 - The label files for the datasets.